jbreffle/monkeytype-analysis/README.md

 ## TODOs

-- Switch to using hyperopt for hyperparameter optimization
 - Calculate wpm v acc correlation for each trial type
 - Run parameter grids in the simulation analyses
 - Try simpler models of skill analysis: XGBregressor, fit a combined Learning Curve model